HIPAA Business Associate Agreement

 1. Upvio agrees:

-1. not to use or disclose PHI other than as permitted or required by this Agreement or as required by law;
+1. not to use or disclose PHI other than as permitted or required by this Annex A or as required by law;

 2. to implement administrative, physical, and technical safeguards that reasonably and appropriately protect the confidentiality, integrity, and availability of the PHI, including electronic PHI, that it creates, receives, maintains, uses, or transmits on behalf of the Customer;

-3. to prevent use or disclosure of PHI other than as provided for by this Agreement;
+3. to prevent use or disclosure of PHI other than as provided for by this Annex A;

 4. develop and maintain a written information privacy and security policy that includes administrative, technical, and physical safeguards appropriate to the size and complexity of Upvio’s operations and the nature and scope of its activities;